atom888/Random-Quote-Generator-FCC/README.md

 A random quote generator put together for a FreeCodeCamp project using HTML, CSS, and Javascript.

 # Objective
-This project was to allow a user to click a button to show a new random quote with each click.
+This project was to allow a user to click a button and to show a new random quote with each click.
 If the user pressed the twitter button they would be prompted with tweeting the quote.

 # Final